Undercover Cops: Hakaishin Garumaa: Gameplay

 The player starts by choosing one of the three Undercover Cops: Zan Takahara (known outside Japan as Claude), Matt Gables (known outside Japan as Bubba) and Rosa Felmonde (known outside Japan as Flame).
 After that the player will move through the map in a board game pattern.
 During this part, the player will select one of two options: "SLOT" or "ITEM".
 To move through the pattern, the player must select "SLOT", then choose one out of five numbers he or she has.
 If the player selects a "2" or higher, the player will play a slot machine game (influenced by the ones seen during the "Assessment Day" segments after each stage before the final one in the Undercover Cops arcade game) that will randomly select either the number the player selected or any other number lower.
 For instance, if the highest number "10" was chosen, the slot machine will select between "10" and "1".
-However, if the player chooses a "1", the slot machine will not be played, while the player will move to one square.
+If the player chooses a "1", the slot machine will not be played, while the player will move to one square.
 If the player selects "ITEM", he or she can use items they obtained throughout the game.

 There are several different kinds of squares to step on.
 White squares do nothing, brown squares give money, black squares start either a battle or a minigame, "SHOP" squares allow players to buy items, "INN" squares allow players to rest and gain more hearts (or health), "777" squares will allow players to play a casino-like game to gamble, squares with magicians give something special, squares with fighting stick figures will start a boss battle, squares with a giant man on them will start a battle that costs money to learn a new normal attack move that will be randomly used along with the one the player already has, and squares with pictures of either city buildings, valleys or other environmental areas have civilians that will either give an advice, money, items or other stuff.